quii/learn-go-with-tests/io.md

 assertLeague(t, got, want)
 ```

-We want this to pass, but if you run the test it doesnt.
+We want this to pass, but if you run the test it doesn't.

 The problem is our `Reader` has reached to the end so there is nothing more to read.
 We need a way to tell it to go back to the start.

 [ReadSeeker](https://golang.org/pkg/io/#ReadSeeker) is another interface in the standard library that can help.

 ```go
 type ReadSeeker interface {